andydurette/andys-recipes-frontend/README.md

 - Add images to display with recipes from an S3 bucket. ✅
 - Proper Integration of typescript into code ✅
 - Adding tests for functionalities ❌
+- Move to amplify hosting instead of netlify ❌
+- Setup redux toolkit for state management ❌
+- Replace current api gateway for appsync graphql ❌

 Live View: https://nostoryrecipes.netlify.app
 View Backend Repo: https://github.com/andydurette/andys-recipes-backend